-First thing that you’ll need to do is identify how many payment methods you would like to use.
+The first thing you’ll need to do is identify how many payment methods you would like to use.
 In this example, we’ll have two payment methods, PayPal Standard and Purchase Order.

 In our case, we will have a total of three forms:

-FIRST FORM: Primary form that will house the two forms
+- Main Form – the primary form that will house the two forms.

-2. We will add a SINGLE CHOICE FIELD (radio button) and label it as “Choose a Payment Method“.
-This will serve as the option for our users to choose what payment method they prefer.
-You could user other fields, although we only want users to choose one type of payment method, so you can choose either a radio button or a dropdown.
+This will serve as the option for the users to choose what payment method they prefer.
+You could use other fields, although we only want users to choose one type of payment method, so you can choose either a radio button or a dropdown.

-3. We will then add two IFRAME EMBED WIDGETS where the PayPal Standard form and Purchase Order form will be embedded or loaded.
+- We will then add two iFrame Embed widgets where the payment forms PayPal Standard Form and Purchase Order Form will be embedded or loaded.

 We will leave the main form with that for now.

-2. The PURCHASE ORDER field is not integrated with any 3rd party payment services.
+The Purchase Order payment gateway is not integrated with any third party payment services.
 This is usually used if you want your users to pay via wire transfer or deposit in your bank account.
-In my case, I’ve added a TEXT FIELD to instruct the users where to send the payments.
+You can use a Paragraph element to instruct the users where to send the payments.

-Now go back to the MAIN FORM set the links on each of the IFRAME EMBED WIDGETS respectively.
+Now go back to the main form and set the URLs for each of the iFrame Embed widgets.